Manila Metropolitan Theater’s Art Dec and Cultural Heritage Preservation: A Call to Action

-During the World War II (circa 1945) the theater was damaged and reconstruct with the help of the Americans and slowly neglected by 1960’s.
-Later in 1978, Imelda Marcos lead its second restoration while hearsays reportedly object that the funds collected for the full restoration of the Manila Metropolitan Theater was split in between the construction of the Cultural of the Philippines in preparation for the Ms. Universe pageant to be hosted by the country.
+During World War II (circa 1945) the theater was damaged and reconstructed with the help of the Americans and slowly neglected by 1960’s.
+Later in 1978, Imelda Marcos led its second restoration while hearsays reportedly object that the funds collected for the full restoration of the Manila Metropolitan Theater was split in between the construction of the Cultural of the Philippines in preparation for the Ms. Universe pageant to be hosted by the country.
 Eventually the Met faced its closing time, it fell into trap with the emergence of new art forms and cultural decline.
 The once center for cultural arts and cultivation of Filipino national heritage was abandoned in replacement of sprouting box-type buildings with all-in-one leisure access.

 Who manages the Manila Metropolitan Theater?

-Long before the idea to restore the Met, ownership disputed between the city administration and Government Service Insurance System (GSIS).
+Long before the idea to restore the Met, ownership was disputed between the city administration and Government Service Insurance System (GSIS).
 Technically GSIS now holds the full control of the theater, with the coordination from City Council of Manila, National Commission for Culture and the Arts (NCCA), Museo ng Maynila, and Mr. German Moreno the Metropolitan Theater Restoration Steering Committee was conceived.

 The sad thing about the restoration efforts, based on financial aspects: overhaul and re-building the theater takes about large chunks of financial resources compared to constructing a new (what?) building.
 But think about it, our neighboring countries thought of the best possible ways and means to restore their heritage.
 While others (Filipinos with less nationalistic temper) connotes the idea of the easiest and cheaper road to ditch cultural history.
-It mirrors a more colonial state of mind, some suggests the practicality of the subject, although nobody can stop modernization — the only way to bring back times, and share to our future children how proud Filipinos was before — is the act of protecting the remaining Philippine treasure.
-The heritage building was already there since the 1930’s.
+It mirrors a more colonial state of mind, some suggest the practicality of the subject, although nobody can stop modernization — the only way to bring back times, and share to our future children how proud Filipinos were before — is the act of protecting the remaining Philippine treasure.
+The heritage building has been there since the 1930’s.
 It is where the cultural arts prosper from the way it’s built, the talents of those who built, it showcases big names in the field of theater plays, music, cinema, classical dance and art patrons.

 Manila Metropolitan Theater now looks like degenerative disease, the once majestic beauty was replaced with old age plight.
 She was left abandoned with falling debris, dilapidated floors, rooms filled with litters and cobwebs.
 Expensive paintings were replaced with a replica printed on a tarpaulin (pixelated and devalued).
 Gone are the antique wooden fixtures probably eaten by termites or looted by bigger termites.
 Some walls are even plastered with plywood just to cover her up.
-The orchestra section was filled with flood water and second floor hallway was also housed with rain water, while the stage curtain has accumulated dust and molds.
+The orchestra section was filled with flood water and the second floor hallway was also filled with rain water, while the stage curtain had accumulated dust and molds.
 The entire theater felt she was haunted but realistically saying she was in the truest form of melancholy.
 She longed to hear the rhythm of the music, revive the classical dance movements and see once again the live, unique theatrical plays.
 It’s never too late, let Manila Metropolitan Theater restore its glory.

 www.deiville.com would like to thank Lawrence Chan and Filipinas Stamp Collector’s Club for the Postal Heritage Walking Tour.
 Entire photo documentation can be viewed via: